Greatly Improve Circulation With Nitric Oxide

 Most of the positive effects of solar radiation are mediated via ultraviolet-B (UVB) induced production of vitamin D in skin.

-Furthermore, UV generates nitric oxide (NO), which may reduce blood pressure and generally improve cardiovascular health.
+Furthermore, UVA generates nitric oxide (NO), which may reduce blood pressure and generally improve cardiovascular health.
 UVA-induced NO may also have antimicrobial effects and furthermore, act as a neurotransmitter.

 The rapid release of NO following UVA exposure suggests the existence of latent stores.